howdyai/botkit/readme.md

 ### Responding to Events

-Bots can respond to non-verbal events as well, like when a new user joins a channel, a file gets uploaded, or a button gets clicked.
+Bots can respond to non-verbal events as well as when a new user joins a channel, a file gets uploaded, or a button gets clicked.
 These events are handled using an event handling pattern that should look familiar.
 Most events in Botkit can be replied to like normal messages.

 ```
 controller.on('channel_join', function(bot, message) {